 So there I was in Corvallis, Oregon, struggling with what I was going to do with my life.
 I thought about teaching; my dad had been an educator, but I wasn't sure I wanted to be around kids all day.
 Then my fiance, Cameron, got me a 6 month old kitten.
 I was in love and thought "I could work with cats all day!"
 I finished my research project for a Master's Degree, got married, and moved to Ann Arbor, Michigan, where Cameron started graduate school (he likes bench research!).
 After establishing residency in Michigan, I applied to Michigan State University School of Veterinary Medicine and here I am today--loving being a veterinarian, talking to lots of people, and petting dogs and cats all day!
 Life is good.

 I have 3 sons: Caleb, graduating in Nuclear Engineering from University of California - Berkeley and commissioning into the Navy (on submarines), Asher, majoring in Civil Engineering at University of Wisconsin - Madison and will commission into the Air Force upon graduation, and Micah, still in high school.
-I'm holding out hope that maybe Micah will become a veterinarian (and not just a vet!)...
+I'm holding out hope that maybe Micah will become a veterinarian (and not a different kind of vet!)...

 I have 4 cats (5 on the weekends when I bring Charlie home): Catalina, Eddie, Spice, and Moby and 1 naughty collie dog (the notorious "counter surfer and stealer of cat food"), Scout.
 When I'm not scooping cat litter or walking Scout, I'm often playing Fishdom on my iPad or watching the Great British Baking Show while walking on a treadmill.